Cars - NL Host Nation

 The Civil Liability Insurance (Motor Vehicles) Act (Wet Aansprakelijkelijkheidsverzekeringen motorrijtuigen, WAM) makes basic insurance for registered motor vehicles compulsory.
 It is an offence to use any motor vehicle without valid insurance.

-Each motor vehicle registered in the Netherlands must be registered in the official insurance register of the RDW in Veendam.
-This has to be done by an insurance company that can make registrations in the RDW insurance register.
-Usually, this means it involves a Dutch insurance company.
-Dutch insurance companies ensure that the necessary insurance details, including WAM coverage, are registered accordingly.
-International insurance companies that want to make registrations in the insurance register must be registered with De Nederlandsche Bank (DNB) (under “Motor Vehicle Liability (S10A)” under the Dutch Financial Supervision Act (Wft)) and have a CRWAM-code of the RDW.
-Please make sure that your international insurance company fulfills the requirements to ensure a car in the Netherlands.
+Each motor vehicle registered in the Netherlands must be entered in the official insurance register of the RDW in Veendam.
+This must be done by an insurance company that is authorised to make entries in the RDW insurance register.
+This usually means a Dutch insurance company.
+Dutch insurance companies will ensure that the necessary insurance details, including WAM coverage, are registered accordingly.
+International insurance companies that want to make entries in the insurance register must be registered with De Nederlandsche Bank (DNB) (for activities relating to motor vehicle liability (S10A), under the Dutch Financial Supervision Act (WFT)) and have a CRWAM code from the RDW.
+If the insurance is provided by an international insurance company, it is important to check that the insurance company meets the requirements for insuring a car in the Netherlands.

 12.9 Parking